A History of Bible Training Institutions in Austria, Part II, from Ampflwang until the closing of Wallsee in 1999

 Fortunately, a Home Bible Study group in Graz assumed half of Arben's support, but for three years, we struggled to pay the other half.

-After graduation, Arben returned to Albania as a missionary and joined with German missionaries with Frontiers to start a church in
+After graduation, Arben returned to Albania as a missionary and joined with German missionaries who worked with Frontiers to start

 same age as ours.
 Their daughter, Sherilyn graduated from a Bible Institute in Germany and went to serve with CEF in Albania.
 We had